 - (a) Definition.
-Class 11 includes any Tort Claim for which no Proof of Claim is filed or deemed filed on or before the Proof of Claim Deadline by a Tort Claimant (as opposed to the Proof of Claim filed by the Unknown Claims Representative) or for which a Proof of Claim is filed after the Proof of Claim Deadline if the Person asserting the Tort Claim: - (i) Has a Tort Claim that was barred by the applicable statute of limitations as of the Proof of Claim Deadline but is no longer barred by the applicable statute of limitations for any reason, including for example the passage of legislation that revives such previously time-barred Tort Claims; or - (ii) Turns 18 on or after the date which is thirty (30) days prior to the generally applicable Proof of Claim Deadline in the Reorganization Case; or - (iii) If the Minnesota statute of limitations for Abuse Claims, for any reason, has not expired or has been tolled as of the date that is thirty (30) days prior to the generally applicable Proof of Claim Deadline in the Reorganization Case, as determined under Minnesota federal law, but without regard to federal bankruptcy law; and - (iv) Submits a Proof of Claim in accordance with the procedures set forth in the Plan. - (b) Treatment.
-On the Effective Date, the Trust will assume all liability for and pay all Unknown Tort Claims pursuant to the provisions of the Plan, Plan Documents, Confirmation Order, the Unknown Tort Claims Allocation Protocol, and Trust Documents.
+Class 11 includes any Tort Claim for which no Proof of Claim is filed or deemed filed on or before the Proof of Claim Deadline by a Tort Claimant (as opposed to the Proof of Claim filed by the Unknown Claims Representative) or for which a Proof of Claim is filed after the Proof of Claim Deadline if the Person asserting the Tort Claim: - (i) Has a Tort Claim that was barred by the applicable statute of limitations as of the Proof of Claim Deadline but is no longer barred by the applicable statute of limitations for any reason, including for example the passage of legislation that revives such previously time-barred Tort Claims; or - (ii) Turns 18 on or after the date which is thirty (30) days prior to the generally applicable Proof of Claim Deadline in the Reorganization Case; or - (iii) If the Minnesota statute of limitations for Abuse Claims, for any reason, has not expired or has been tolled as of the date that is thirty (30) days prior to the generally applicable Proof of Claim Deadline in the Reorganization Case, as determined under Minnesota federal law, but without regard to federal bankruptcy law; and - (iv) Submits a Proof of Claim in accordance with the procedures set forth in the Plan. - liability for and pay all Unknown Tort Claims pursuant to the provisions of the Plan, Plan Documents, Confirmation Order, the Unknown Tort Claims Allocation Protocol, and Trust Documents.
 From and after the Effective Date, neither the Reorganized Debtor nor any of the other Protected Parties will have any liability for any Unknown Tort Claims, except for funding the Unknown Tort Claims Obligation.
 Unknown Tort Claimants shall have their Class 11 Claims treated pursuant to the Unknown Tort Claims Allocation Protocol, including review of such Claims by the Abuse Claims Reviewer in accordance with the Unknown Tort Claims Allocation Protocol, the Plan, and the Plan Documents.
 The right of any Unknown Tort Claimant to a trial by jury or otherwise against the Reorganized Debtor, and any of the Protected Parties is waived and released upon occurrence of the Effective Date, and the Tort Claim of an Unknown Tort

-Case 20-60337 Doc 82 Filed 09/23/20 Entered 09/23/20 19:59:02 Desc Main Document Page 32 of 66
+Case 20-60337 Doc 109 Filed 10/23/20 Entered 10/23/20 15:51:20 Desc Main Document Page 32 of 68